exercism/javascript/exercises/concept/amusement-park/.docs/instructions.md

 - the name of the visitor if the ticket was sold
 - `'invalid ticket !!!'` if the ticket was not sold yet or the identifier was not found in the tracking object

-Note that `invalid ticket !!!` should not be returned for any "strange" name values that might occur but really only in the two cases described above.

 ```javascript
 const tickets = {
   '0H2AZ123': null,